Rightpoint/Griddle/README.md

 # Griddle

 A powerful dependency management solution for Android/Java-based gradle build environments.
 It drastically reduces the complexity of ```build.gradle``` files while providing powerful and flexible dependency resolution on top of normal **Gradle**.
+It handles linking remote sources for you __automatically__.
 ## Usage

 ### Including in your project